Level 2, BTEC Extended Certificate

 This practical course will see develop both hands-on skills and academic knowledge of Engineering.

-You will study of things like mathematics and materials, as well as build practical skills like machining techniques and welding.
+You will study subjects such as health and safety, mathematics, materials as well as build practical skills like machining techniques, fabrication and welding.

 Additional extracurricular Engineering activities will also give you the chance to show off your creativity.

-There are two core and two mandatory units, as well as an additional four units which make up the 360 Guided Learning Hours for the course.
+There are two core and two mandatory units, as well as an additional four units which make up the hours for the course.

 The core units are: